techery/hermet/README.md

 ### API documentation
-By default it located here: [http://localhost:5000/api/documentation](http://localhost:5000/api/documentation) Or you can read raw documentation here: [./documents/api.yml](API Documentation)
+By default it located here: [http://localhost:5000/api/documentation](http://localhost:5000/api/documentation) Or you can read raw documentation here: [API Documentation](./documents/api.yml)

 ### Integration tests
 For run tests use command: